Resources

 You can find more information on when you should use this form on the NDIS website here.

-This is the form to use if you are not happy with the outcome from an internal review and you want to appeal to the Administrative Appeals Tribunal (AAT).
+This is the form to use if you are not happy with the outcome from an internal review and you want to appeal to the Administrative Review Tribunal (ART).

 Participant information access request